Distributed Neural Representation for Reactive in situ Visualization: Introduction

 \section{Introduction}

-Recent advances in volume compression have highlighted the effectiveness of using neural networks for the implicit representation of large-scale 3D data~\cite{lu2021compressive}.
+\IEEEPARstart{R}{ecent} advances in volume compression have highlighted the effective use of neural networks to implicitly represent volume data~\cite{lu2021compressive}.
 Such a neural representation offers several advantages.
-Firstly, it allows for significant reductions in data size by several orders of magnitude while preserving high-frequency details.
-Secondly, it permits direct access to values without the need for decompression.
+Firstly, it allows for significant reductions in data size by several orders of magnitude while preserving high-frequency details of the data.
+Secondly, it permits retrieving data values without the need for decompression.
 Thirdly, it enables access to spatial locations at arbitrary resolutions.
-The latest developments in this field have also enabled lightning-fast training~\cite{muller2022instant} and high-fidelity interactive volume rendering~\cite{wu2022instant} of neural representations.
-These advantages make implicit neural representation a promising technique for handling large-scale volume data.
+The latest developments in this field have also enabled lightning-fast training and high-fidelity interactive volume rendering of neural representations~\cite{wu2022instant}.
+These advantages make implicit neural representation (INR) a promising technique for handling large-scale volume data.

-\qw{State of the art scientific simulations running on massively parallel supercomputers generate data at rates and volumes that often cannot be fully transferred, stored, and processed.
-In situ data reduction and visualization, executing in tandem with the simulation, is an increasingly employed approach to this data problem.} \qw{The in situ processing} tasks are often scheduled based on predefined reactive triggers~\cite{InSituTrigger} and programmed through a reactive programming system such as DIVA~\cite{wu2020diva}.

-For studies such as causality analysis, key insights often lie inside the data precipitating an event.
-Thus, it is necessary to temporarily cache data in memory for possible later visualization and analysis.
-Nonetheless, in practice, implementing an efficient temporal caching mechanism can be challenging due to the large size of the simulation data.
-A neural representation of volume data is a great candidate for addressing this challenge, \qw{but} its application to distributed data generated in parallel environments has yet to be fully explored, which is crucial for large-scale \qw{parallel distributed} simulations.

-In this \qw{work}, we address this gap \qw{by developing} an efficient neural representation for large-scale distributed \qw{volume data}.
-We use this distributed neural representation to implement an efficient in situ temporal caching algorithm for the DIVA reactive programming system. \qw{We also integrate} DIVA into the Ascent infrastructure~\cite{larsen2022ascent}, enabling efficient temporal data caching in any Ascent-compatible simulations.
-This \qw{effectively} facilitates the use of declarative and reactive programming languages for complex adaptive workflows in these simulations.
-The results of our implementation are demonstrated and evaluated using two real-world in situ simulations.
-We plan to open-source our implementation at \textit{omitted for review}.